 Yes, but our digital forgiveness application will auto-populate the SBA number, loan number and lender number for you.

-No, with the extension of the covered period to 24 weeks, and additional changes to the forgiveness rules, you do not need to apply within 60 days of funding.
+No, with the extension of the covered period to up to 24 weeks, and additional changes to the forgiveness rules, you do not need to apply within 60 days of funding.

-The digital forgiveness application will present you with questions to determine if you’re eligible to use the 3508EZ.
-If you’re eligible for the 3508EZ, you will automatically be presented with that experience.
+The digital forgiveness application will present you with questions to determine which form you’re eligible to use.
+If you’re eligible for the 3508EZ or 3508S, you will automatically be presented with that experience.